wrf/lavaLampPlot/README.md

    `-s` is the memory buffer, 1 billion is safe for many analyses, though the array will expand if it is maxed out.
 This can consume a lot of memory (30-50Gb), so it is not advisable to run on a laptop. `-U` is the max coverage to count.
 1000 will catch mostly transposons. `-t` is the thread count. `-C` refers to canonical counting, meaning both + and - strands.

 2. Write out kmers with coverage counts.
-This file can be massive (50Gb+) so it is instead piped through the python script. `-k` and `-u` are kmer size and max coverage from jellyfish.
+This file can be massive (easily 50Gb+, 83G for *Hydra* SRR1032106) so it is instead piped through the python script. `-k` and `-u` are kmer size and max coverage from jellyfish.
 This step is a single process, so can take some time for very large files with 1 billion+ kmers (20-30 minutes).
 This generates a matrix of GC vs coverage across all kmers, where the value at each position is the number of unique kmers with that GC and coverage.
 This is run through python so that R does not have to deal with the counting in addition to the graphing.

    `jellyfish dump fastq.counts | fastqdumps2histo.py -k 31 -u 1000 - > fastq.gc_cov.histo.csv`